 “The city’s average age is only 32 so a successful central district needs to provide employment but it also needs to offer young people and families a place to go for entertainment, education, shopping and dining.”

-While it’s expected new businesses, retailers and visitors will be attracted to the area, Chair Councillor Paul Tully says the new city centre will also improve surrounding property values.
+While it’s expected new businesses, retailers and visitors will be attracted to the area after the redevelopment, Chair Councillor Paul Tully says the new city centre will also improve surrounding property values.